Man of Steel (film): Reboot

 Warner Bros. revealed in October 2022 that a sequel to Man of Steel was being revisited, with Roven serving as a producer and Cavill reprising his role.
 The studio was still searching for writers, and McQuarrie was still on a list of possible directors.
 Cavill then appeared in the post-credits scene of the DCEU film Black Adam (2022), and the potential for his return in future projects became more favorable.
 Shortly after, Cavill's return as Superman in a future film was officially confirmed.
 Steven Knight had written a script treatment around that time, which reportedly included Brainiac as the antagonist.
 However, there was a lack of interest in the script by Warner Bros. executives.
 The following month, TheWrap reported that newly-appointed co-chairmen and co-CEOs of DC Studios James Gunn and Peter Safran were developing new plans for the DC Universe.
 Gunn later revealed in December 2022 that the next Superman film would not include Cavill and would instead focus on a younger Superman.
 In early 2023, James Gunn provided details about Superman: Legacy, which will be the cornerstone of his new DC Universe.
 The film, released on July 11, 2025, is not an origin story for the character.
 Gunn emphasized that the movie would focus on Superman balancing his Kryptonian heritage with his human upbringing, portraying him as the embodiment of "truth, justice, and the American way" in a world that sometimes sees kindness as outdated.
 Gunn described Superman as a symbol of hope, embodying optimism and compassion in contrast to the darker tones that have sometimes defined superhero films.
 Cavill's cameo in Black Adam was his final appearance as Superman.
+Gunn later clarified he had never intended to cast Cavill in his new film and referred to the previous one-off cameo, that came to before he and Safran took over DC Studios, as "the end of his story".

 In 2025, in an interview promoting Mission: Impossible – The Final Reckoning, McQuarrie, who had previously partnered with Cavill to pitch a sequel to Man of Steel in July 2018, revealed brief details of his script and take on the movie.
 He hailed it as a good script and an excellent story that Warner Bros rejected.
 Despite this, he revealed the door was still open for projects that didn't come to fruition and that he was open to reuniting with Cavill to pitch the movie again if the opportunity was presented in the future.